 I brought his attention back to the triangle.
 “The color is….”

 “Wait!” he shouted.
 I discovered he used this word with adults when he could not follow the task, or was confused.
 It’s a very effective word.
 When he says “wait!” the adult, being polite, will wait.
 It’s an ideal word for him to manage the activities (and adults) in his life.
-(And who says autistic kids aren’t smart?)
+(And who says kids with autism aren’t smart?)

 I paused a moment, then asked again, “The color is…?”

 “It’s raining!” he chirped, as he sprung up from his chair to look out the window.
 It was a perfectly sunny day, without a cloud in the sky.
-“It’s raining!” was another phase he used to get out of activites.
+“It’s raining!” was another phase he used to get out of activities.

 I tried to bring him back to the blocks.
 “Today we are describing color.
 This block is red.”